laoshanxi/app-mesh/doc/Install.md

     "url": "https://192.168.3.1",
   }
 ```
 If App Mesh is running in Docker container, need mount `/opt/appmesh/appsvc.json` out of container to persist the configuration.
-After configuration change, just restart App Mesh conainer.
+After configuration change, just restart App Mesh container.

 #### Option 2: Update from UI
 All configuration update from UI support hot-update, no need restart App Mesh process to take effect.
 Click `Configuration` -> `Consul` and set `Consul URL`, Click `Submit` to take effect.